pmansour/minimeet/mv3/README.md

 Minimeet extension for Chrome extension manifest version 3.
-Requires Chromium 88+, which is not yet available on the Raspberry Pi OS fork of Chromium.
+Requires Chromium 88+, which is available in beta on the latest Raspberry Pi OS apt store.

+This is the version which is actively maintained.